philemon1112/Adsparo-task/README.md

 ```

 [`app`]("/app")
-- This is the app Router for nextjs 13 , it contains the main route of the application, with page.js being the index page
+- This is the app Router for nextjs 13 , it contains the main route of the application, with page.js being the index page.

 [`public/Assets`]("./public/Assets")

-- Contains images and some SVG icons used in the project
+- Contains images and some SVG icons used in the project.

 [`components`]("/components")

-- Contains reusable components such as cards, modals, Layout, various page sections, and shared components
+- Contains reusable components such as cards, modals, Layout, various page sections, and shared components.